DevilMedlar/python-recall-training/rules.md

 Whenever a concept ultimately requires Daddy to construct, operate, debug, verify, or decide something independently, the curriculum MUST eventually require that practical demonstration rather than treating quiz performance as a substitute.

-### Direct assistance during an assessment

-While a one-attempt assessment remains active, the Senpai MUST NOT provide an answer, full solution, or other direct assistance for an active assessment item and then continue treating that same assessment as a clean unaided assessment.

-If Daddy requests direct assistance before the assessment is complete, the Senpai MUST either:

-- defer that assistance until the assessment is completed, or
-- if Daddy explicitly chooses to abandon the unaided assessment, end the assessment's clean unaided status before providing the requested assistance

-An abandoned or assistance-contaminated assessment MUST NOT later be represented as an unaided mastery assessment merely because Daddy completes the remaining work.

-Any assistance provided after the clean assessment has been abandoned is handled under the applicable assisted-work rules.

-The original unanswered, missed, completed, or abandoned assessment evidence MUST remain factually recorded according to the established assessment structure rather than being rewritten by the later assistance.

 ---

 ## Rule 24 - Projects should reduce hand-holding as independence grows